-When you buy fresh Dungeness crab your are not only getting a superior tasting product, you are also supporting your community's local food movement.
+When you buy fresh Dungeness crab, you are not only getting a superior-tasting product, but you are also supporting your community's local food movement.
 (Check out the North Coast Food Trail for foodie finds, markets, and all things yummy in the local category!)

-Dungeness crab season usually runs from December to August, making fresh crab available almost year round.
-King crab only has a ten day season, meaning outside of those ten days, king crab sold in stores has most likely been frozen.
-The 2021 Alaska Red King crab season was closed due to low abundance, meaning any Red King crab sold in the U.S. was caught in foreign waters and has likely been frozen for a very long time.
+Dungeness crab season usually runs from December to August, making fresh crab available almost year-round.
+King crab only has a ten-day season, meaning outside of those ten days, king crab sold in stores has most likely been frozen.
+The 2021 Alaska Red King crab season was closed due to low abundance, meaning any Red King crab sold in the U.S. was caught in foreign waters and likely frozen for a very long time.

 5. Environmentally Sustainable Option

-Locally sourced Dungeness crab also has a much lower carbon footprint compared to King crab.
+Locally sourced Dungeness crab also has a much lower carbon footprint than King crab.
 The Dungeness crab at Bell Buoy is caught less than 50 miles away in the Pacific Ocean.
 Any King crab in your grocery store has likely traveled thousands of miles.